chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## Mechanical parts

 ### __- Driving motor:__ Chihai 25-370K DC 12V (Gear Ratio 1:20)™
-The Chihai 25-370K DC 12V gear motor with a 1:20 reduction ratio was chosen as the robot’s drive motor because it provides a good balance between speed and torque.
-Its relatively high output speed allows the robot to move quickly, while the available torque is enough to handle the load during operation.

-The motor also works well with the robot’s power system and has a compact size, making it easy to fit into the chassis without adding too much weight.
-It is also compatible with the LEGO differential gear, allowing power to be transferred smoothly to the wheels and providing responsive handling.

-Overall, this motor was selected because it offers a practical combination of speed, torque, size, and reliability for the robot’s competition requirements.
+The Chihai 25-370K DC 12V gear motor with a 1:20 reduction ratio was chosen because it provides a good balance of speed and torque.
+Its compact size makes it easy to fit into the chassis without adding much weight, while its output is strong enough to drive the robot reliably.
+The motor also works well with the LEGO differential gear, providing smooth power transmission and responsive handling.
+Overall, it offers a practical combination of speed, torque, size, and reliability for competition use.

 ##### Electrical Specifications